Last updated on May 2nd, 2019

-Arizona is the 14th most populous and the 6th most extensive of the United States.
+Arizona is the 14th most populous and the 6th most extensive of the 50 states of the United States.
 It lies in the southwestern region of the United States.
 The state attained statehood on February 14, 1912, becoming the 48th state to join the union.
-It has five (5) bordering states including Nevada, New Mexico, Utah, California, Colorado.
-See the full list of states and their borders here.
-Arizona (nicknamed: The Copper State) has 15 counties.
+Its five (5) bordering states are Nevada, New Mexico, Utah, California, Colorado.
+See the full list of the 50 states and their borders here.
+Arizona (nicknamed: the Copper State) has 15 counties.
 The state’s capital is Phoenix.
 With these facts about Arizona, let us learn more about its history, geography, people, economy and more.

 2. Arizona joined the union as the 48th state and hence it is the last of the contiguous states to do so.